Skip to main content

 What Medicare Savings Programs are and why they matter for seniors in Michigan

 Medicare Savings Programs are Medicaid-run benefits that help pay Medicare costs for people with low income.
-In Michigan, the program is administered by MDHHS, not by a separate senior-only office.
+In Michigan, the program is run by MDHHS, not by a separate senior-only office.
 That matters because the same application path, proof rules, county office contacts, and fair-hearing system used for other Medicaid decisions also matter here.

 For many older adults in Michigan, the biggest savings is simple: getting the monthly Part B premium paid by the state.
-For QMB members, the help is much bigger because QMB also covers Medicare deductibles, coinsurance, and copayments for Medicare-covered items and services.
+For QMB members, the help is much bigger because QMB can also cover Medicare deductibles, coinsurance, and copayments for Medicare-covered items and services.
 That can stop a cycle where a senior skips care because every office visit seems to come with another bill.

 QMB vs SLMB vs QI vs QDWI explained simply